Bondi-Hoyle-Lyttleton accretion onto ultra dense dark matter halos and direct collapse black holes: Potential Mechanism for Black-Hole Formation

 where $\kappa$ is the epicyclic frequency, which is $\sqrt{2} \Omega$ for a flat rotation curve.
 If all the gas forms a disk, then we have, assuming a disk of uniform thickness,

 Using $\Sigma = \rho \mathcal{H}$, we get

 For $\lambda_{Li} = 0.01$, $v_c = 22$ km s$^{-1}$, $c_s = 10$ km s$^{-1}$, $r_{vir} = 0.9 $ pc, and $M_g = 10^3 \, M_\odot$, we get the $Q = 0.63$, which suggests that it is unstable ($Q > 1$ for stability).
 Note that for $\lambda_{Li} = 0.01$, the gas mass contained within the boundary of the disk is comparable to the halo mass within the same radius, assuming the density distribution of the UDMH is close to an isothermal sphere.
 This means that the disk would be almost self-gravitating.
 Such self-gravitating, Toomre unstable disks efficiently transport angular momentum outwards leading to mass accretion, with an effective $\alpha \sim 0.01-1$ (see \cite{GI_Review} for a review in the context of circum-stellar disks).
 The resulting accretion can occur then even as fast as a few rotation time-scales.
+More detailed calculations, taking the time dependence of the BHL accretion process, the growth of the UDMH mass and the subsequent build up of the disk mass, are needed to firm up the above picture. \footnote{ Interestingly, with $Q \propto v_c r_{vir}/M_g$, and as $M \propto (1+z)^{-1}$, $v_c r_{vir} \propto M^{2/3} (1+z)^{-1/2} \propto (1+z)^{-7/6}$, while the accreted gas mass, using Eq.~(\ref{Macc2}), increases as $M_g \propto (1+z)^{-7/2}$.
+This can result in a possible decrease in $Q\propto (1+z)^{7/3}$. }

 Overall, it appears that about $10^3 M_\odot$ of gas can be accreted due to the BHL process before $z\sim 400$, by a $10^5 M_\odot$ UDMH forming by the epoch of recombination, undergo atomic cooling and collapse significantly to the UDMH center.
 Fragmentation into smaller masses is prevented as $H_2$ molecule formation and the resulting molecular cooling is strongly suppressed at such high redshifts due to the influence of the CMB.
 The angular momentum acquired by the gas is expected to be small enough, at least in some halos, that the resulting gas disk is compact and self-gravitationally (Toomre) unstable.
-Both the resulting gravitational torques and viscous forces will cause rapid accretion to form a compact supremassive star or potentially lead to a direct collapse blackhole.
+Both the resulting gravitational torques and viscous forces will cause rapid accretion to form a compact supermassive star or potentially lead to a direct collapse blackhole.
+The possibility of such direct-collapse black holes, in the stages of galaxy formation were first considered in \cite{Bromm_etal}, \cite{Begelman_etal}, and \cite{Lodato_etal}.